 - referring new students to the right places if they have ongoing concerns about university.

 You'll need to:

 - make contact with new students via email each fortnight from Orientation until week six of semester

-- attend information sessions to ensure you're up-to-date with new student matters
+- attend an information session to ensure you are up-to-date with new student matters

-- have a coffee with new students on campus (coffee vouchers are provided)
+- make time to have a coffee with new students on campus (coffee vouchers are provided)

 - provide ongoing support if your students contact you after week six of semester.